 - List all the contractors you hired during the previous year, including detailed information on contract amounts and the type of work completed.

-- Fast File EPS – This service allows you to send your EPS online without any special registration.
-Anyone who has the access code and firm number found on the form we sent to you can send the EPS using Fast File.
+- Fast File EPS – You can send your EPS online without any special registration.
+Anyone who has the Access Code and Firm Number on the form WCB sent you can use this service.

-- Online Services Account– Employers who have set up an online account can send their EPS through this account.
+- Online Services Account – Employers who have set up an online account can send their EPS through this service.

-- Mail or fax your EPS to the Saskatchewan WCB office; or
+- Mail or fax to the Saskatchewan WCB office; or

-- Deliver it in person to the Saskatchewan WCB office in Regina or Saskatoon.
+- Deliver in person to the WCB office in Regina or Saskatoon.

 Mark your calendar to periodically review your payroll throughout the year.
-If your payroll estimate is inaccurate your business may be charged a penalty.
-You can revise your payroll estimate at any time.
+If your payroll estimate is inaccurate, you can revise your payroll estimate at any time.
 Updating your payroll data can help avoid penalties from inaccurate reporting.

 CFIB’s Business Resources team is also available to assist you.